mduckham/pnkg/README.md

-  # semadaten: Semantic Data Enrichment
+  # pnkg: Australian placenames knowledge graph

 This repository contains source code and datasets for transparent and reproducible semantic data enrichment of Australian place names data.
 It is developed by the [Geographic Knowledge Lab (GKL)](https://gkl.rmit.melbourne/).
+The approach uses [RML](https://rml.io/specs/rml/) (RDF mapping language) to create a national placenames knowledge graph based on the [Geoscience Australia Placenames Ontology](https://geoscienceaustralia.github.io/Placenames-Ontology/) from the publicly available state-based placenames tabular (csv) data.

 ## Key resources